mehulagg/gitlab/doc/ci/runners/build_cloud/macos_build_cloud.md

     - echo "running scripts in the test job"
 ```

-**Note** during the beta period we plan to complete the enable to the GitLab macOS Autoscaler and activate the instance-wide macOS Runner Managers on GitLab SaaS.
+**Note** during the beta period we plan to complete the enablement of the GitLab macOS Autoscaler and activate the instance-wide macOS Runner Managers on GitLab SaaS.
 We will notify all beta participants of any planned maintenance in order to complete this work.